-In this example, you met the standard for Rule 1, as you held the shares for twenty-six months from the grant date to final sale date (January 2016 – March 2018).
-You also met the standard for Rule 2 in that you held the shares for a least one year post-exercise prior to selling them (February 2017 – March 2018).
+In this example, you met the standard for Rule 1, as you held the shares for twenty-six months from the grant date to the final sale date (January 2019 – March 2021).
+You also met the standard for Rule 2 in that you held the shares for a least one-year post-exercise prior to selling them (February 2020 – March 2021).

 Because you achieved a qualifying disposition, your realized profit from the exercise price to the final sales price is eligible for long-term capital gains treatment.
 This amount is equal to the following: